nelknet/Nelknet.LibSQL/README.md

 ## Code Quality

 The project uses the following analyzers to maintain code quality:
-- **IDisposableAnalyzers** - Ensures proper disposal patterns and catches resource leaks
+- **Microsoft.CodeAnalysis.NetAnalyzers** - Built-in .NET analyzers for security, performance, and reliability
-- **Meziantou.Analyzer** - Comprehensive code quality checks including performance and correctness
+- **Roslynator.Analyzers** - Additional code quality and style checks

 These analyzers help catch potential issues at compile time.
 Configuration is in `.editorconfig`.